 Certain statements made in this Annual Information Form are forward-looking statements.
-These statements include, without limitation, statements relating to BCE's dividend growth objective and 2022 annualized common share dividend, BCE's network deployment and capital investment plans and the benefits expected to result therefrom, including its two-year increased capital expenditure acceleration program for the accelerated deployment of our fibre, Wireless Home Internet and Fifth Generation (5G) networks, our objectives concerning carbon abatement enablement and reductions in the level of our greenhouse gas (GHG) emissions including our objective for carbon neutral operations starting in 2025 and to achieve science-based targets (SBTs) by 2030, our business outlook, objectives, plans and strategic priorities, and other statements that do not refer to historical facts.
+These statements include, without limitation, statements relating to BCE's dividend growth objective and 2023 annualized common share dividend and dividend payout ratio level, BCE's network deployment and capital investment plans and the benefits expected to result therefrom, our objectives concerning carbon abatement enablement and greenhouse gas (GHG) emissions reduction, including our objective for carbon neutral operations starting in 2025 and to achieve science-based targets (SBTs) by 2026 or 2030, as applicable, our business outlook, objectives, plans and strategic priorities, and other statements that do not refer to historical facts.
 A statement we make is forward-looking when it uses what we know and expect today to make a statement about the future.
 Forward-looking statements are typically identified by the words assumption, goal, guidance, objective, outlook, project, strategy, target and other similar expressions or future or conditional verbs such as aim, anticipate, believe, could, expect, intend, may, plan, seek, should, strive and will.
 All such forward-looking statements are made pursuant to the safe harbour provisions of applicable Canadian securities laws and of the U.S. Private Securities Litigation Reform Act of 1995.

-Unless otherwise indicated by us, forward-looking statements in this Annual Information Form describe our expectations as at March 3, 2022 and, accordingly, are subject to change after that date.
+Unless otherwise indicated by us, forward-looking statements in this Annual Information Form describe our expectations as at March 2, 2023 and, accordingly, are subject to change after that date.
 Except as may be required by applicable securities laws, we do not undertake any obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.